 The basic tenet of a market economy is arguably the concept of supply and demand.
-The quantity of which a product or service is demanded by your customers will dictate the amount of a product or service delivered by you as the supplier.
+The level at which a product or service is demanded by your customers will dictate the amount of a product or service delivered by you as the supplier.

 In addition to this, supply and demand variables can be impacted according to the price a supplier expects to be paid, and at what price-point consumers are willing to buy.
 Put this in the context of the brewing industry and pricing can become quite complex.

 In beer production, supply relies on many factors beyond demand.
-The fluctuating cost of raw ingredients, such as hops, grain or malt can cause beer prices to become more expensive and has a bearing on what customers are prepared to pay.
+The fluctuating cost of raw ingredients, such as hops, grain or malt can cause beer prices to rise and has a bearing on what customers are prepared to pay.

 For the art of craft

-Hops give bitterness to off-set the sweetness of the malt and to provide an essential flavour balance.
+Hops give bitterness to off-set the sweetness of malt and to provide an essential flavour balance.
 They also provide dynamic flavours which are distinctly different to the bitterness and add a level of complexity to the beer.
-Essential oils from the hops produce interesting aromas to reflect the flavours.
-Finally, the beta acids in hops help to prevent bacteria contamination and give the beer stability and its shelf life.
+Essential oils from the hops produce interesting aromas – and the beta acids in hops help prevent bacteria contamination and give the beer stability and shelf life.

 Growth of Beer

-With demand for hops quadrupling in the past decade and little sign of this growth slowing down, hop growers are struggling with the challenge of cultivating enough crops to meet this demand.
+With demand for hops quadrupling in the past decade and little sign of this growth slowing, hop growers are struggling with the challenge of cultivating enough to meet this demand.